Write-Through and Write-Behind Caching Overview

 Write-Behind

-NCache provides different configuration settings in Write-Behind to control the operation flow on the data source.
+NCache provides different configuration settings in Write-Behind to control operation flow on the data source.
 For instance, you can specify the rate at which NCache will apply Write-Behind operations on the data source through Throttling.

 Throttling